wtennant/rvf_comoros/README.md

 Below we outline the data used to fit the epidemiological model and provide a description for the code used to produce out manuscript.

----

 ## Data
 ### Serological data
 All serological data used was secondary in our study.
 The Comoros archipelgo consists of the Union of Comoros and Mayotte.

 Data for the Union of Comoros was is presented in:

-- Roger, M., Girard, S., Faharoudine, A., Halifa, M., Bouloy, M., C^etre-Sossah, C., and Cardinale,
+- Roger, M., Girard, S., Faharoudine, A., Halifa, M., Bouloy, M., Cetre-Sossah, C., and Cardinale,
 E. Rift Valley fever in ruminants, Republic of Comoros, 2009.
 Emerging infectious diseases, 17(7):
 1319, 2011.